qdrant/landing_page/qdrant-landing/content/documentation/frameworks/langchain.md

 Langchain is a library that makes developing Large Language Model-based applications much easier.
 It unifies the interfaces to different libraries, including major embedding providers and Qdrant.
 Using Langchain, you can focus on the business value instead of writing the boilerplate.

-Langchain distributes their Qdrant integration as a partner package.
+Langchain distributes the Qdrant integration as a partner package.

 It might be installed with pip: